Brighton and Hove Psychotherapy

 In the UK, counselling and psychotherapy are not regulated by the government.
 This is unlike clinical psychology, which is, and it is therefore illegal for someone who is not a clinical psychologist to claim to be one.

 The lack of legislative regulation brings with its certain benefits and disadvantages.
-A benefit is that counselling and psychotherapy offer a broad range of approaches in working with the human mind – arguably broader and deeper that clinical psychology.
-However, one of the disadvantages is that it can be difficult for prospective clients to ascertain whether a clinician is really as proficient as they say they are.
+A benefit is that counselling and psychotherapy offer a broad range of approaches in working with the human mind – arguably broader and deeper that clinical psychology (and clinical psychologists are under no obligation to undergo their own personal therapy!) .
+However, one of the disadvantages is that it can be difficult for prospective patients to ascertain whether a clinician is really as proficient as they say they are.

 The UKCP is the main professional body for psychotherapy in the UK.
 Members must evidence meeting rigorous training and practice standards.
 Full UKCP members are psychotherapists.

-There is a consultation in process between the BACP, the UKCP and other bodies to differentiate between counsellors and psychotherapists in a way that will be meaningful to the lay person, but as of re-visiting this article in early 2022, this process is far from concluded.
+There is a consultation in process between the BACP, the UKCP and other bodies to differentiate between counsellors and psychotherapists in a way that will be meaningful to the lay person, but as of re-visiting this article in June 2023, this process is far from concluded.

 How do I know which one I need?